-Summer internships are typically six to twelve weeks long and industrial placements are six to twelve months.
+Summer internships are typically eight-twelve weeks long and industrial placements are six-twelve months.
 There is some flexibility with the duration of a placement opportunity providing this is suitable for the team you are applying to.

 Will I be considered for the graduate scheme once I have completed a placement with Mott MacDonald?